HackYourFuture-CPH/program/courses/Foundation/intro-to-using-ai/README.md

 ### Prompting

-- [ ] Apply simple prompting techniques to get useful outputs from AI tools.
+- [ ] Apply simple prompting techniques to get useful outputs from GitHub Copilot.
 - [ ] Evaluate AI outputs critically for accuracy and relevance.
 - [ ] Integrate AI prompting alongside other learning resources such as documentation, tutorials, and mentors.
 - [ ] Prompt responsibly to support your learning, in line with HYF guidelines and expectations.